Bereavement

 This should be done at the registry office closest to where possible the death occurred.
 The registry office will issue you with the death certificate.

-Having the most up-to-date will is important.
-The will states the wishes of the deceased and names the executors.
-The executors are the people responsible for carrying out these wishes.
+The will states the wishes of the deceased and usually names one or more executors.
+An executor is a person who is responsible for carrying out their wishes.

-If there is no will, the deceased's estate is distributed according to intestacy rules.
-These rules determine how the estate is divided and shared.
+If there’s no will, the deceased’s estate is distributed according to intestacy rules.
+These rules determine how the estate is shared.

-We understand it may be difficult to pay for the funeral.
+We understand it might be difficult to pay for the funeral.
 Check whether the deceased had insurance to cover the costs.
-If not and the deceased had funds in their accounts, we can release them to help with the costs.
+If not, and the deceased had funds in their accounts, we can release them to help with the costs.

-All we need is the funeral/florist invoice/s together with the original or copy of the death certificate, if not already supplied to us.
-Once we get this, it can take up to 3 days for us to pay the invoice.
+Once we get this, it can take up to 5 days for us to pay the invoice.

 4. Contacting the relevant people

-The deceased may have held accounts across multiple different banks and building societies.
-You may be able to use the Death Notification Service to notify a number of banks at once.
-You can find more information about this in the ‘useful contacts’ section, or in our Bereavement Guide.
+The deceased might have had accounts with multiple banks and building societies.
+You can use the Death Notification Service to tell a number of banks at once.
+You can find more information about this in the ‘useful contacts’ section, or in our bereavement guide.

-If the customer had any future-dated payments or pre-authorised recurring card transactions (for example a magazine subscription or services) while the account remains open, they could continue to be taken from the account.
+If the customer had any ongoing payments or recurring card transactions, they might still be taken from the account while it remains open.
 To avoid this, you could:

 • cancel the subscription or agreement with them.

-You'll need to let us have some paperwork so that we can close or transfer ownership of any accounts.
+You’ll need some documents so that we can close or transfer ownership of any accounts.

-If you're coming into a branch, you'll need a personal indemnity form.
-This confirms you're entitled to give us instructions on behalf of the deceased.
+If you’re coming into a branch, you’ll be asked to sign a personal indemnity form.
+This confirms you’re allowed to give us instructions on behalf of the deceased.
 You can get one of these forms from any of our branches.

-If the total value of all accounts held with us in the sole name of the deceased is more than £50,000 you'll need a bereavement instruction form (for postal notifications only) and a grant of representation.
-These can be found in the important documents section.
+If the total value of all accounts held with us in the sole name of the deceased is more than £50,000, you’ll need a bereavement instruction form (for postal notifications only) and a Grant of Representation.

 'Probate' or 'confirmation' refers to the right to manage the affairs of the deceased.
 For Santander, this is required when the total value of all accounts held with us in the sole name of the deceased is more than £50,000.